 - Administration (blue AD) permits; allow parking in any valid parking lot.
-Limited to one per employee.
+Limited to one per designated employee.

 - Employee (blue ST/FP) permits; allow parking in the assigned blue employee areas and the any valid permit lots.
 Employee parking areas are restricted to vehicles of those persons employed by the University.
 Employee permits are limited to one per employee.

 - Commuter student (yellow) permits allow parking in yellow Commuter lots and the any valid permit lots.
 Commuter parking areas are restricted to vehicles of those students living off campus.
 Commuters are limited to one permit per person.
 Residents of University Heights are allowed to register two vehicles per apartment.